MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 This article provides a step-by-step procedure to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.

-Although there are many possible causes of high CPU that occuir in SQL Server, the following are the most common:
+Although there are many possible causes of high CPU that occur in SQL Server, the following are the most common:

 - High logical reads that are caused by table or index scans because of the following:
   - Out-of-date statistics